 What is a preliminary hearing?

 The next step after your bond hearing, which is your initial appearance before your judge, is a preliminary hearing.
 At this hearing you will appear before your assigned judge, who will look over all available evidence, and decide whether or not your case will continue forward or be dropped.
 During this hearing, the judge will listen to the testimonies of the arresting law enforcement officer, investigating detectives, and prosecutors and decide whether or not your case will be heard before a jury.
-These hearing are sometimes referred to as "probably cause" hearings, as the judge is deciding whether or not the state has enough probable cause to arrest and charge you.
+These hearing are sometimes referred to as "probable cause" hearings, as the judge is deciding whether or not the state has enough probable cause to arrest and charge you.

 What can I do at my preliminary hearing?